-Orthotics should never increase your pain, cause blisters or create new problems during the break-in period.
+Custom foot orthotics should never increase your pain, cause blisters or create new problems during the break-in period.
 Mild discomfort may occur as you get used to the new devices, but this discomfort should be no more than mild—similar to a bit of discomfort you might experience with a brand new pair of shoes.
 If you are experiencing discomfort, visit your Pedorthist for an adjustment!
 Your Canadian Certified Pedorthist can adjust your orthotic in dozens of ways to increase comfort without compromising function.

+Pedorthists are commonly asked ‘do orthotics weaken your feet?’.
 We commonly use the analogy of eyeglasses when discussing this with patients.
 Orthotics work like eyeglasses; they only work while you are wearing them, and they do not weaken the muscles in your feet and legs.
 Orthotics are not a crutch or a brace, and your feet do not become dependent on them.
 Custom foot orthotics provide essential support in key areas that improve function and/or limit excess motion causing stress on the tissues of the foot.

 Without the structure of a good shoe supporting it, an orthotic can’t always perform at its best.
 Similar to the foundation of a house, your orthotics need a solid base to sit upon in order to perform the best of your feet.
 Furthermore, a well-structured shoe typically has an adequate removable footbed, which provides ample space for both your foot and your orthotic in the shoe.
 Many shoes are orthotic friendly, and your orthotics can be adapted and adjusted to fit into several different pairs of shoes so you’re not “stuck” wearing only one pair.